 This amazing herb is also an essential ingredient in the Middle Eastern salad called tabbouleh.
 Tabbouleh is usually made with bulgur wheat, parsley, mint, onion, tomatoes, and lemon juice.

 The first time I made tabouleh was for this post, so please forgive me I cheated and used a brand called Near East.
 I used this brand's Tabouleh Grain Salad Mix as the base for my tabouleh, and I thought it was excellent.

 You can see in the spice mix in the picture above how much dried parsley (along with mint) is included in the mix.
 I added plenty of fresh Italian parsley to this mix, along with plenty of lemon juice and a large chopped tomato.
 Doesn't the result look delicious?

 I ended up serving this with a grilled chicken breast that had been seasoned with Middle Eastern spices including sumac, za'atar, and salt.
 It was so good!
 The recipe for the tabouleh and the chicken breast can be found below.

-Of course, you can always use parsley as a garnish.
-Here I have used it as a garnish on a platter which contains hummus and za’atar, pita bread, and some veggies.
-Za’atar is also one of the foods in my 1,000 Foods to Eat Project. 🙂
+Of course, you can always use this versatile herb as a garnish.
+Here I have used it as a garnish on a platter which contains hummus and za'atar, pita bread, and some veggies.
+Za'atar is also one of the foods in my 1,000 Foods to Eat Project. 🙂

-Eat More Parsley!
+Eat More of This Amazing Herb!
 It is Delicious and Good for You!

 1,000 Foods to Eat Project